aarneranta/python-course-gbg/extralab/extralab.md

 # Extra Assignment: Symbolic Computation

-*Preliminary version: to be completed before release!*
+*Preliminary version: to be completed before official start!*

+Aarne Ranta 2021

 ## The task

 Symbolic computation is computation with mathematical expressions, instead of numbers.
 The result is a simple **computer algebra system**.

-School examples of symbolic computation include:
+Typical examples of symbolic computation include:
 - **symbolic derivation**: convert the polymonial `x^2 + 3x + 1` to `2x + 3`
 - **simplification**: convert `(x+1)^3` to the polynomial form `x^3 + 3x^2 + 3x + 1`